wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2023-08-03-funktal-devices-state.md

         done
     )

-There is a single control, pressing any key toggles pausing/continuing the rendering, that is the `run` condition, which is a separate state.
+There is a single control, pressing any key toggles pausing/continuing the rendering.
+That is the purpose of the first condition in the above code, `run` is a separate state.

+## Conclusion

+I hope this post and the previous one have provided some idea of what Funktal is like and what you can do with it.
+I plan to write another, longer article on how the compiler is made.
+For more information, see the a [specification](https://codeberg.org/wimvanderbauwhede/funktal/src/branch/main/SPEC.md) (aimed at people who want to program in Funktal) and the [design document](https://codeberg.org/wimvanderbauwhede/funktal/src/branch/main/DESIGN.md) (aimed at people who want to help develop Funktal or are just curious), both still very much in flux.

+_The banner picture shows a detail of the control panel of a Japanese train_